-□ The data helped to identify the number of children in each community for several local support projects.

-□ Several food organizations are using the data to support grant applications.
+- □ The data helped to identify the number of children in each community for several local support projects. □ Several food organizations are using the data to support grant applications. □ The Town of Saugeen Shores created a permanent link on their website to FoodBruceGrey.com to - ☐ Many food organizations are using the data and their graphs for their board reports and for local media.

-□ The Town of Saugeen Shores created a permanent link on their website to FoodBruceGrey.com to highlight Food Insecurity in their community and to help foster solutions.
+highlight Food Insecurity in their community and to help foster solutions.